PatyRey/Codepath-Week-7-8/README.md

 ## Pentesting Report

 ### 1. Authenticated XSS in comments (CVE-2019-9787)
-  - [ ] Summary: Wordpress before 5.1.1 does not properly filter comments, leading to remote code execution by unauthenticated user configuration.
+  - [ ] Summary: Wordpress did not properly filter comments, leading to remote code execution by unauthenticated user configuration.
     - Vulnerability types: Cross-Site Scripting (XSS)
     - Tested in version:3.9-5.1
     - Fixed in version: 4.2.23
   - [ ] GIF Walkthrough: <img src = "Xss01.gif">
   - [ ] Steps to recreate:
-    - Insert the value in the input attribuute
+    - Insert the value in the input attribute
     - Once the comment is approved the alert will appear on the screen
   - [ ] Affected source code:
     - [Link 1](https://wpscan.com/vulnerability/8051e64b-f73e-45ce-a853-02b8e425155b)